deeplearningunb/Sign-Language-Digits-Detector/README.md

 # Usage

-If you are interested in using this project just fork you clone this repository.
+If you are interested in using this project just fork or clone this repository.

 ## Technologies